joelparkerhenderson/ways-of-working/doc/communications/index.md

 Communications provide equitable participation for everyone involved.

-Communications have preferred channels, such as chat, or email, or video, or forum.
+Communications use relevant channels, such as chat, or email, or video, or wiki.

-Communications should be readable, searchable, commentable, correctable, and linkable.
+Communications records should be readable, searchable, commentable, correctable, and linkable.

 Communications are [mutual interactions](../mutual/index.md), and use mutual respect and mutual purpose.